mage-os-lab/module-pagebuilder-template-import-export/README.md

 #### Dropbox repositories Configuration

-To synchronize remote templates stored on a dropbox repository you need to add a dropbox app.
+To synchronize remote templates stored on a dropbox repository owned by a vendor you need to add a dropbox app.
 Follow these instructions:
+- Specify a name
 - Specify the app_key
 - Specify the app_secret (see https://www.dropbox.com/developers/apps or get them from the dropbox app owner)
+- Specify the refresh token

+To synchronize remote templates stored on one of your own dropbox accounts add a dropbox app following these steps:
+- Specify a name
+- Specify the app_key
+- Specify the app_secret (see https://www.dropbox.com/developers/apps and copy them)
-- Click on "Regenerate refresh token" and follow the instructions to generate the one-time valid "access code"
+- Click on "Generate and authorize refresh token" and follow the instructions to generate the one-time valid "access code"
-- Paste "access code" inside the input below the "Regenerate refresh token" button
+- Paste "access code" inside the input below the "Refresh Token Generator" column and click the button
 - Save the configuration clicking on the main configuration "Save" button

-If no errors where encountered during the saving process you'll be able to see a refresh token generated on the fourth column of the row you configured previously.
+- If no errors where encountered during the saving process you'll be able to see a refresh token generated on the fifth column of the row you configured previously.

 Congratulations!
-This token will be used for each dropbox api call to the related app storage.
+This credentials will be used for each dropbox api call to the related app storage.
 This configuration is managed as multi-row so you can add multiple dropbox apps related to different repositories simultaneously.